permadisatya/file-manager-with-excel/README.md

 # User Target

-Know basic python and excel, want to manage filename and attribute using excel.
+Have basic knowledge of python and excel, want to manage filename and attribute using excel.

 # Usage